ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 forwarding state that PCC has installed.
 PCC uses PCRpt messages to synchronize its local LSP-DB to the PCE.

-The PCE MUST always act on the latest state of the PCE LSP DB.
-Note that this does not mean that the PCE cannot use information from outside of LSP-DB.
+The PCE is intended to act on the latest state of the PCE LSP DB.
+Note, this does not mean that the PCE cannot use information from outside of LSP-DB.
 For example, the PCE can use other mechanisms to collect traffic statistics and use them in the computation.
 However, these traffic statistics are not part of the LSP-DB, but only